-Suzi uses her personal expertise with 15 years of experience refining techniques that can neutralise panic triggers rapidly.
-This means therapy time is reduced and emotional freedom is possible.
+Suzi uses her personal expertise and intuition with more than 15 years of experience refining techniques to neutralise panic triggers rapidly.
+This means therapy time is reduced and freedom is possible.

 - Are you tense, worried or on edge?